mlflow.models

 The URI of the artifact

-class mlflow.models.EvaluationMetric(eval_fn, name, greater_is_better, long_name=None)[source]
+class mlflow.models.EvaluationMetric(eval_fn, name, greater_is_better, long_name=None, version=None, metric_details=None)[source]

 Bases: object

-A model evaluation metric.
+An evaluation metric.

 Parameters